 I left wanting to learn more about bipolar, how to manage it, how to prevent future hospitalizations, and most importantly, how to regain control of my life.
-As part of my research, I came across Marya Hornbacher's New York Times Bestselling Madness: A Bipolar Life.
+As part of my research, I came across Marya Hornbacher's New York Times bestselling book Madness: A Bipolar Life.

-The memoir itself is absolutely supercharged.
-And I wouldn't expect anything less from Hornbacher, the recipient of multiple awards, a Pullitzer Prize nominee, and a famed lecturer at multiple universities around the globe.
+The memoir itself is absolutely outstanding.
+And I wouldn't expect anything less from Hornbacher, the recipient of multiple awards, a Pulitzer Prize nominee, and a famed lecturer at multiple universities around the world.

 I had read her work before, a book called Wasted that I have read and re-read so many times over the past ten years, a memoir chronicling her struggles with anorexia nervosa.

-Yet again, Marya bares her naked self on the pages of Madness, and it's one of the most vulnerable and heart wrenching memoirs I have ever read.
+Yet again, Marya bares her entire self on the pages of Madness, and it's one of the most vulnerable and heart-wrenching memoirs I have ever read.
 For that, I have nothing but respect and admiration for her.
 For she has given me the strength to open myself up on this page.

 The goal: removing the shame and stigma while educating myself and others in the process.

-At the beginning of the book, Marya brings us back to her eating disorder, and refers to it as her first ever mood stabilizer.
+At the beginning of the book, Marya brings readers back to her eating disorder, and refers to it as her first ever mood stabilizer.

 At one point Hornbacher states, "I'm sick.
 It's true.
 It isn't going to go away.
 All my life, I've thought that if I just worked hard enough, it would.
 I've always thought that if I just pulled myself together, I'd be a good person, a calm person, a person like everyone else."